 - the design and implementation of new, universally accessible public dock infrastructure

 The landscaping work should start this spring/summer.
-It will be completed by spring/summer 2022, with the installation of a new dock system.
+It will be completed by fall 2022.
+The installation of a new dock system will take place in 2023.

 Site service upgrades will include the following: